bekk/bekk-christmas/post/kotlin/contracts.md

 }
 ```

-Again, this is because we've as programmers have given the compiler a guarantee that `{ myInt = 45 }` will only be invoked once.
+Again, this is because we as programmers have given the compiler a guarantee that `{ myInt = 45 }` will only be invoked once.
 Neat.

-A pitfall with contracts is that you might give the compiler the wrong idea, leading unhappy times.
+A pitfall with contracts is that you might give the compiler the wrong idea, leading to unhappy times.
 Contracts are still experimental and personally I haven’t found too many uses for them in day to day development, but they are a cool feature that I hope we see expanded in the future.